How a Mobile App helped us find relevant Prior art in an invalidity search?

 Now, it is common knowledge that when it comes to social networking sites, everything is linked to another.
 While exploring these social sites, we figured that there were two apps: Waze and Google Now which existed before 2013 and were working on a similar algorithm, though the working of the same was not clear to us initially.
 So, we started exploring the details about these apps, but luck wasn’t in our favor.
 There was really less information about these apps on research papers, articles or any online publications – and whatever was available wasn’t significant enough to lead us to another clue.

-Now, we were already a couple weeks into working on this project and we knew we had to adopt a totally different strategy to get our hands on some solid prior art.
+Now, we had already spent a couple weeks working on this project and we knew we had to adopt a totally different strategy to get our hands on some solid prior art.
 What could be a better way than execution – You might have an idea of where this is going next.

-With some luck, we were able to find few links of the App versions that were available before March 2013 (e.g. https://waze-gps-maps-traffic.droidinformer.org/184.108.40.206/), but when we tried to install those versions, it always routed to the latest version of the apps.
+With some search, we were able to find few links of the App versions that were available before March 2013 (e.g. https://waze-gps-maps-traffic.droidinformer.org/220.127.116.11/), but when we tried to install those versions, it always routed to the latest version of the apps.

 Every day, we trained these apps by providing different test situations – We started visiting different places at different times; Similarly, for office, we tried to reach office every day at the same time, to see whether these apps would recommend my next location after confirming some threshold.